Azure/cyclecloud-lsf/README.md

 ## Prerequisites

-This project requires running Azure CycleCloud version 7.7.1 or later.
+This project requires running Azure CycleCloud version 7.7.4 or later.

-Users must provide LSF binaries:
+Users must provide as a minimum the following LSF binaries:

 * lsf10.1_linux2.6-glibc2.3-x86_64.tar.Z
 * lsf10.1_lsfinstall_linux_x86_64.tar.Z

 which belong in the lsf project `blobs/` directory.

+To use a licensed version (i.s.o. trail version), the followng file is required:

+* lsf_std_entitlement.dat

 ## Start a LSF Cluster